jpmorganchase/Phantom/phantom/docs/user/tutorial1.rst

 .. code-block:: python

     def compute_reward(self, ctx: me.Network.Context) -> float:
-        # We reward for making sales.
+        # We reward the agent for making sales.
         # We penalise the agent for holding onto stock and for missing orders.
-        # We impose a larger penalty for missing orders than for holding onto stock.
+        # We give a bigger reward for making sales than the penalty for missed sales and
-        # return self.sales - self.stock - 2 * self.missed_sales
+        # unused stock.
         return 5 * self.step_sales - self.step_missed_sales - self.stock
     #

 Each episode can be thought of as a completely independent trial for the environment.
-However creating a new environment with a new network and new actors and agents would be wasteful.
+However creating a new environment each time with a new network, actors and agents could potentially slow our simulations down a lot.
 Instead we can reset our objects back to an initial state.
 This is done with the ``reset`` method:

 .. code-block:: python